OctopusDeploy/Architecture/Steps/Index.md

 **Simple**

 We should build steps that are simple and easy to maintain.
-As development of actions scales up, we may end up with hundreds of actions.
-Every small unnecessary development cost also scales up with the number of actions, so minimising these costs is critical.
+As development of steps scales up, we may end up with hundreds of steps.
+Every small unnecessary development cost also scales up with the number of steps, so minimising these costs is critical.

 # Conceptual Model